- Grass cuttings

 No, from the experience of other authorities that have started charging for garden waste services there has been little evidence of an increase in the fly tipping of garden waste.
 The majority of fly tips in Wealden are from commercial sources and rogue traders rather than householders.
 Wealden has a strong and effective enforcement team that investigates incidents and pursues prosecutions where necessary.

 As long as your garden waste was presented on the scheduled collection day at the boundary of your property by 7am and only contained the correct contents, the crews will return.
-Please report any missed collections by 5pm the following working day, online at My Wealden .
+Please report any missed collections by 5pm the following working day, through our online missed bin form on My Wealden .
 Unfortunately, we are unable to return for missed collections reported later than this.

 Garden waste collected from the kerbside in Wealden will be composted locally at the Woodlands Composting Plant, Whitesmith and turned into a quality soil conditioner.
 Bags of this soil conditioner can be purchased at your local Household Waste Recycling Sites .